 So, if increased efficiency, better access to data and more timely insights aren’t enough of a reason to improve your data integration processes then what about an uplift in profit and customer numbers.
 Aberdeen’s Data Integration survey goes on to show that companies using data integration outperformed their competitors who didn’t across multiple metrics.
 These businesses reported a 9% increase in operating profit year-over-year, compared to a 4.6% increase for companies with no data integration.
 Furthermore, companies with data integration increased their customer base by 8.1% on average, compared to 5.2% for companies with no data integration.

 As businesses continue to depend on their data to remain competitive, having a well-designed, automated and modern approach to data integration will become even more critical to deliver a single source of the truth and provide the necessary foundation for a successful analytics framework.
-Download Gartner's 2019 Magic Quadrant for Data Integration tools report for an understanding of why Microsoft & Qlik were named Challengers in this space & why data integration is critical to get right.
+Download Gartner's 2019 Magic Quadrant for Data Integration tools report for an understanding of why Qlik's Data Integration Platform (formerly Attunity) was named a Challenger in this space & why data integration is critical to get right.